Facebook Reels

-Facebook Reels or Reels on Facebook is a short-form video-sharing platform complete with music, audio and artificial effects, offered by Facebook, an online social networking service owned by American company Meta Platforms.
-Similar to Facebook's main service, the platform hosts user-generated content, but it only allows for pieces to be 60 seconds long and have a 9:16 aspect ratio.
+Facebook Reels or Reels on Facebook is a short-form video-sharing platform complete with music, audio and artificial effects, offered by Facebook, an online social networking service owned by the American company Meta Platforms.
+Similar to Facebook's main service, the platform hosts user-generated content, but it only allows for pieces to be 90 seconds long and have a 9:16 aspect ratio.

 History

+In November 2019, Facebook started testing Reels in Brazil.
 In March 2021, Facebook started experimenting with showing vertical videos up to 30 seconds for US and India users.
+In April 2021, it was launched officially for Brazil, and started being tested in Australia and Germany as well.
 Facebook Reels was originally released in United States in September 2021, following India's TikTok ban.
 Later on Facebook Reels was globally released in February 2022, after releases in 150 countries.
+The video length was increased to 90 seconds in March 2023.

 Bonus

 Facebook launched the Reels Play Bonus program as "Challenges" program on Facebook in October 2021 as a way to reward outstanding Reels creators.
-Facebook stated that there will be "a $1B bonus dispersed over the course of 2021–2022" and described it as a method to "monetize and compensate creators for their content."
+Facebook announced a $1 billion initiative for 2021–2022 to support creators through the Reels Play Bonus program."
 The Reels Play Bonus program initially was the creators of United States, Canada and Mexico.
 Later Facebook expanded their Reels Play Bonus program to more countries for select group of people and the program is invite-only.

 Requirements

-According to Meta, Facebook has introduced a new way to let creators participating in the Reels Play Bonus program, earn up to $4,000 per month.
+According to Meta Platforms, Facebook has introduced a new way to let creators participating in the Reels Play Bonus program, earn up to $4,000 per month.
 Meta clarifies: